mosdef-hub/mbuild/docs/recipe_development.rst

 ``import mbuild``

-If you received no error messages, your recipe should be discoverable!
+If you do not receive error messages, your recipe should be discoverable!

 ``help(mbuild.recipes.FCC)``